NewValleyChurch/NewValleyChurch.github.io/pages/sound/ableton_live/ableton-live-keys-set-layout.md

 Tracks in this template are grouped to save space.

+- **VIP MIDI:** This set of tracks is designed for live playback of individual VIP Multi Slots.
+Pre-recorded MIDI clips are stored here and may or may not be used.
+This is the MIDI equivalent of the Multi-Track columns.
 - **MIDI Routing:**  Handles inbound MIDI signals for instruments and external MIDI controls.
 - **VSTs:** VST Tracks contain software instruments with various MIDI input sources.
 No audio output is selected on these tracks.
 - **Audio Routing:[^1]** Audio routing tracks listen to the audio being produced by the VST tracks, routing them to the appropriate location.